tbhb/typing-graph/TESTING.md

 - Increase `max_examples` if tests pass locally but fail in CI
 - Use `@settings(suppress_health_check=[...])` for expensive strategies
-- Check for unbounded strategies that generate huge examples
+- Check for unbounded strategies that generate large examples